 💡TIP: Pin this article to your Hair Tips board on Pinterest so you can always come back when you need to! 👇🏼👇🏼👇🏼

 When your hair is long, it becomes heavy.
 When it’s heavy, gravity pulls it down and flattens out the root section… making your hair appear flat and lifeless.

-But here’s the catch: if you have super fine or thin hair, too many layers will overly-thin your hair.
-Just remember to stick to some light layering around the crown, and don’t overdo it.
+But here’s the catch: if you have super fine or thin hair, too many layers will overly thin your hair.
+Just stick to some light layering around the crown, and don’t overdo it.

 Likewise, having your hair texturized will also give it body and movement without losing too much length.
 This can be achieved with thinning shears or a razor but should be done sparingly as the goal is to add texture, not thin the hair.